zabertech/zaber-examples/examples/gui_swift_ui/README.md

 The serial port to connect to can be entered into the input box after script startup.

-Optinally, you can edit the following constants in the script before running the script:
+Optionally, you can edit the following constants in the script before running the script:

 - `DeviceConstants.deviceAddress`: The device address of the device you'd like to connect to
 - `DeviceConstants.axisNumber`: The axis number of the axis you'd like to control on the device (`1` for most integrated devices)